-For my personal style of writing (which is very passive), this made a huge difference because it forced me to tighten up my style and was worth the price of Grammarly.
+For my style of writing (which is very passive), this made a huge difference because it forced me to tighten up my style and was worth the price of Grammarly.

-Which brings me onto my next point;
+Which brings me to my next point;

 Grammarly has a free version that you can use which is great to try it out.

-This free version is an add on for your Chrome browser and allows you get a feel for this tool straight away.
+This free version is an add-on for your Chrome browser and allows you get a feel for this tool straight away.

-My personal view is that if you are paid to write in any capacity, then you should have this tool and the good news is that if you work for an organisation Grammarly has plans and systems available for your own organisation.
+My personal view is that if you are paid to write in any capacity, then you should have this tool and the good news is that if you work for an organisation, Grammarly has plans and systems available for your own organisation.

-Grammarly for business is a great way for a business to improve the Grammar and spelling of the work force.
+Grammarly for business is a great way for a business to improve the Grammar and spelling of the workforce.